 Keep Them Guessing

 Your dog probably looks forward to going for a walk.
 If you are like most pet owners, you take your pup for a stroll around the neighbourhood.
-Your canine companion has an excellent sense of direction, so probably knows the route that you take well.
+Your canine companion has an excellent sense of direction and probably knows the route you take well.

-Keeping your dog guessing as to which way you are going to turn or what direction you will ultimately go is a wonderful way to overcome unwanted, excited pulling.
+Keeping your dog guessing which way you will turn or what direction you will ultimately go is a wonderful way to overcome unwanted, excited pulling.
 Your dog will learn to pay attention to you.

 One Paw in Front of the Other